-- 1. A change in the online panels being used to collect the data - 2.
-A change in the definition of a 3hr+ visit - 3.
-Excluding visits that started from holiday accommodation - 4.
-Excluding visits that were part of an overnight trip - 5.
+- 4. Excluding visits that were part of an overnight trip - 5.
 Amends to the list of activities undertaken - 6.
 Change in how regularity of the visit is measured - 7.
 Change in the wording of the question about visit duration - 8.
 Change in how 'outside of usual environment' is defined - 9.
 A simplification to the weighting criteria - 10.
 A move from manual imputations to an automated process based on firm rules

-This, together with the interruption in data collection due to COVID-19, meaning data was not collected for the first 3 months of the year, means that results are not directly comparable to published data for 2019 and preceding years.
+This, together with the interruption in data collection due to COVID-19, meaning data was not collected for the first 3 months of 2021, means that results are not directly comparable to published data for 2019 and preceding years.
 Furthermore, in 2019 and previously, only adult volumes were reported, whereas from 2021 onwards combined adult and child volumes are reported.
 This means that estimations of visit volume from 2021 onwards should not be compared with 2019 and earlier years.